 Learning in English requires students to interact with others.
 Identifying and sharing ideas and new knowledge, as well as listening purposefully, should be supported through carefully considered strategies.

-Whether working in pairs, small groups, or as a class, knowledge about different types of talk allows students to be intentional in their interactions.
+Whether working in pairs, in small groups, or as a class, knowledge about different types of talk allows students to be intentional in their interactions.

 Likewise, teacher questioning has an important role to play in the English classroom, scaffolding different

 types of talk, (for example, disputational, cumulative and exploratory) and guiding students’ more sophisticated levels of thinking.

 Literacy strategies that target speaking and listening promote effective verbal communication, encouraging students to engage and build knowledge associated with the texts of English.

 In other words, oral language—the speaking and listening model - serves both educative and social functions:

 - speaking and listening connects students’ reading and writing

 - enables students to express their ideas and position themselves within their societies.

 Book discussions and free voluntary reading (speaking and listening, reading and viewing)

 The relationship between wide-reading and reading achievement is well established (Guthrie, 2007; Krashen, 1993; National Reading Panel, 2000).
 The amount of time reading for pleasure has been established as an important factor that distinguishes between high-performing and low-performing students, regardless of their gender (OECD, 2003).